whizzer0/Equator/README.md

 ## Running Equator

+You can access an online version of Equator at http://whizzer0.pythonanywhere.com.
+This will use the current stable release.

-Enter the directory with the files from this repository.
-Then, use the command `python app.py` and head to [127.0.0.1:5000](http://127.0.0.1:5000) in a browser.
+If you want to run your own version of Equator, clone or download this repo.
+Then, use the command `python app.py` and head to [127.0.0.1:5000](http://127.0.0.1:5000) in a browser (obviously, if you're setting it up to be hosted, you'll use something else).
 Equator should run fine in both Python 2 and Python 3, and should also work offline as MDL is included (you may need to install a local copy of [Roboto](https://fonts.google.com/specimen/Roboto)).

 ## Progress